Be prepared for anything on your next road trip. Photo: Creative Commons

-We all know who will be madder than a hornet on an August afternoon if the family gets stranded on the side of the highway.
-I’ve driven across North America, and I know how to pack a car, especially those car emergency kit must haves.
+We all know who will be madder than a hornet on an August afternoon if the family gets stranded on the side of the highway without a proper emergency kit.
+I’ve driven across North America, and I know how to pack a car, especially supplies to help solve roadside misfortunes.

 Car Emergency Kit Must-Haves